GeorgeeFlash/GeorgeeFlash/README.md

 - 👋 Hi, I’m @GeorgeeFlash
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning Next js
+- 🌱 I’m currently learning and building with Next js
-- 💞️ I’m looking to collaborate on cool projects
+- 💞️ I’m flexible to learning any tech
 - 📫 Reach me on [LinkedIn](https://www.linkedin.com/in/george-tarla-ndzishepngong-756912250)

 <!---